pmem/pmdk/libpmem2/index.md

 The granularity is the only required argument in the config.
-In addition to the granularity setting, libpmem2 provides multiple optional functions to configure target mapping, eg. `pmem2_config_set_length()` to set length which will be used for mapping, or `pmem2_config_set_offset` which will be used to map the contents from the specified location of the source.
+In addition to the granularity setting, libpmem2 provides multiple optional functions to configure target mapping, e.g. `pmem2_config_set_length()` to set length which will be used for mapping, or `pmem2_config_set_offset` which will be used to map the contents from the specified location of the source.

-The second highlighted line contains a call to `pmem2_source_from_fd()`, which takes a file descriptor and create a new instance of the source structure that describes the data source used for mapping.
+The second highlighted line contains a call to `pmem2_source_from_fd()`, which takes a file descriptor and creates a new instance of the source structure that describes the data source used for mapping.
-In this particular example, mapping source comes from a file descriptor, however, libpmem2 also provides functions to use a source from the file handle or create an annonymous map.
+In this particular example, mapping source comes from a file descriptor, however, libpmem2 also provides functions to use a source from the file handle or create an anonymous map.

 The next key step in this example is to set the granularity using `pmem2_config_set_required_store_granularity`.